RealCaddish/Lexington-Evictions-Map/README.md

   <b>RECAAs</b>

 <ul>
-<li> racially/ethnically concentrated areas of affluence where poor and non-white residents have traditionally been excluded from (i.e. where non-hispanic, white population exceeds the citywide average)
+<li> racially/ethnically concentrated areas of affluence where poor and non-white residents have traditionally been excluded from (i.e. where non-Hispanic, white population exceeds the citywide average)
 <li>and also where the median household income is <i>greater than </i> twice the citywide median
 </ul>